 Assets are generally valued at their acquisition cost, production cost, or market value.

-A 6% final withholding tax (WHT) shall be applied on dividends paid by Moldovan legal entities to other Moldovan legal entities from profit earned since 2012.
 Distribution of dividends from profit earned during the period between 2008 and 2011 are subject to final WHT of 15%.

 Dividends received by Moldovan legal entities from foreign legal entities are included in taxable income and taxed according to general established rules.
 According to Moldovan legislation, the beneficiary of such dividends is entitled to a credit for the tax paid in the foreign country, within certain limits.